Size3-4 feet (1-1.2 m)

-- Cownose ray occurs in the Eastern Atlantic off the coast of Mauritania, Senegal and Guinea; in the Western Atlantic from southern New England to Florida and throughout the Gulf of Mexico, migrating to Trinidad, Venezuela and Brazil.
+- Occurs in the Atlantic Ocean and throughout the Gulf of Mexico, migrating to Trinidad, Venezuela and Brazil.

 - Found in tropical climates to depths of 72 feet (22 m).

 - Ovoviviparous; young hatch from eggs inside the female and are released from her body alive.
-Its reproduction period is June through October.
+Their reproduction period is June through October.